 In February 2016, the FASB issued guidance on accounting for leases in ASU No. 2016-02.
 The guidance requires that lessees recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term at the commencement date.
 The guidance was effective for fiscal years beginning after December 15, 2018.
 The Company has applied the new leases standard at the adoption date.
 Upon adoption, there was no cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-That is, the Company has not recast the 2018 financial statements for the effects of this new standard.
-Upon adoption of ASU No. 2016-02, the Company initially recognized an operating lease liability, and a corresponding right-of-use asset, of approximately \$1.5 million.
+However, upon adoption of ASU No. 2016-02, the Company initially recognized an operating lease liability, and a corresponding right-of-use asset, of approximately \$1.5 million.